opendatahub-io/architecture-decision-records/documentation/components/feature_store/README.md

 The retrieved data is split into train, test, and hold-out sets.
 The model is iteratively trained and evaluated on these datasets.

 **6. Model Evaluation**
-The trained model is validated on a hold-out dataset to assess its accuracy and generalizability.
+The trained model is validated on a hold-out dataset to assess its accuracy, generalizability, and impact to its domain.
 **Workflow:** Data retrieved → Train/Test split → Train Model → Evaluate Performance.

 **7. Model Registration**